department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-conversation-guide.md

 - (_If participant clicks on mega menu_) Why did you click there, and what do you expect to find there?
 - (_If participant didn't click on secondary nav._) Did you see it?
 If so, why didn't you click it, and what would you expect if you clicked?
 - (_If participant didn't click or didn't see the direct link to ask a question_) Do you expect to be able to directly get to secure message from here?
+- Is this something you’ve done before?
+How did you approach it?

 **_Task 2 - Appointments_** (from where they left off) You need to make a new appointment with your new doctor, but you don't remember their name.
 You can check their name from your recent appointment visit.
-How would you find their name from your recent appointment visit on this website?
+How would you would you go about finding their name on this website?

 _Optional probes - very flexible, adapt as appropriate depending on participant behavior:_
 - What are you thinking as you (_go somewhere, do something_)?